 The options for papers:

 1) You may focus on a particular playwright that we have covered during the semester.
-You will need to read at least one other play by this author and cite at least two critical sources that are not from the internet or the texts we are using in class.
+You will need to read at least one other play by this author and cite at least two critical sources that are not from the "general internet" or the texts we are using in class.
+This is not a biography and must discuss a topic about the playwright's works.

 2) You may compare and contrast the work of two different playwrights that we have covered this semester.
-This will require you to read at least one other play by each playwright and cite at least two other critical sources that are not from the internet or the texts we are using in class.
+This will require you to read at least one other play by each playwright and cite at least two other critical sources that are not from the "general internet" or the texts we are using in class.
+This is not a biography and must discuss a topic common to the playwrights' works.

 You may use biography sparingly to provide context, but this is not a biography of the author.

-Your papers should also discuss the visual and performative aspects of the play that made it unique in its time and why it has become an influential work of theatre.
+Your papers should also discuss the visual and performative aspects of the plays that made them unique in its time and why they have become influential works of theatre.

 The paper's format:

-The paper should be five to seven pages long, word-processed in plain black text, double-spaced, and have one inch margins.
-It should have a cover page that includes the title of the paper, your name, your student ID number, and the name of the course, and be stapled in the upper left corner.
-The paper must be properly cited in MLA style and have a bibliography page.
+The essay itsef should be five to seven pages long (which does not include the bibliography).
+It should be word-processed in plain black text, be double-spaced, and have one inch margins.
+It should have an MLA header in the upper left corner (that includes the title of the paper, your name, your student ID number, and the name of the course), have page numbers and be stapled in the upper left corner.
+At the beginning of your paper, please state the number and description of the option you have chosen to follow.
+The paper must be properly cited in MLA style and have a standard bibliography page.
+(NOT an annotated biblography, that's just for the proposal.)

 In addition to the Hacker handbook, the Sawyer library has an online guide to help you with citations and style.